 The 2021 ORSA included an Operational risk scenario which included higher expenses as a result of multiple operational risk events (20% increase in ongoing expenses) and regulatory fines (GDPR fine in 2022 of maximum of €20m or 4% of Gross Written Premium).
-The same scenario was not reperformed in the 2022 ORSA as the impact is expected to be similar to last year given no significant changes in the portfolio or the operational management of the Company.
+The same scenario was not included in the 2022 or the 2023 ORSA as the impact is expected to be similar to 2021 given no significant changes in the portfolio or the operational management of the Company.

-C.7 OTHER SIGNIFICANT RISK
+C.6 OTHER MATERIAL RISK